-NY’s Top Court OK’s New York City’s Porn Rules
+New York City Porn Rules OK’d by State High Court

 In 2002, For the People Theatres of N.Y., which showed adult films, and JGJ Merchandise, an adult video store also known as Vishans Video and as Mixed Emotions, sued New York City, claiming its definitions of adult theater and adult bookstore in the 2001 amendments violated the First amendment.

-The Supreme Court in 2003 denied New York City’s cross motions for summary judgment, granted plaintiffs’ motions for summary judgment, declared the 2001 amendments unconstitutional, and enjoined their enforcement.
+Siding with the plaintiffs in 2003 at summary judgment, the Manhattan Supreme Court declared the 2001 amendments unconstitutional and enjoined their enforcement.

-New York State Court of Appeals Judge Louis York, after a two-week trial in January 2009, found that certain bookstores and video stores which purport to operate on a 60/40 basis but focus on adult materials, are adult establishments notwithstanding their 60/40 configuration.
+In January 2009, after a two-week trial, Judge Louis York found that certain bookstores and video stores that purport to operate on a 60/40 basis, but focus on adult materials, are adult establishments notwithstanding their 60/40 configuration.

 Representatives of the city’s Corporation Counsel did not immediately respond to a request for comment.